WIWOMedia/takeaway-api/README.md

 DB_USERNAME=
 DB_PASSWORD=
 ```
 Insert your restaurant credentials.
-You can find it in every invoice mail you received from takeaway.com/thuisbezorgd.nl
+You can find it in any invoice mail you received from takeaway.com/thuisbezorgd.nl
 ``` bash
 TAKEAWAY_USERNAME=
 TAKEAWAY_PASSWORD=